zhz8888/phh_GSI/README.md

 (this has been tested much less)

 ```
-  bash ../treble_experimentations/build-dakkar.sh rr \
-    arm-aonly-gapps-su \
-    arm64-ab-go-nosu
+  bash ../phh_GSI/build-dakkar.sh aosp10 arm64-aonly-gapps-nosu
 ```

 The script should provide a help message if you pass something it doesn't understand

 # Using Docker